NYSE and NYSE American LLC

 CRSP Indexes-only subscribers have access to the stand-alone version of the index files, including ASCII, Excel, and SAS formats.

 CRSP Stock & Index subscribers may access the stand-alone files in addition to accessing Stock File Indexes, their decile level statistics and portfolio assignments through CRSPSift and CRSPAccess utilities.
-Available through CRSP utilities is an additional index, the NYSE/NYSE MKT Trade-Only Value-Weighted Index.
+Available through CRSP utilities is an additional index, the NYSE/NYSE American Trade-Only Value-Weighted Index.

 CRSP data files are designed for research and educational use and have proven to be highly accurate.
 Considerable resources are expended on improving and assuring data quality.